Next-step decision

 The practical next page to build.

-The next monetization-prep asset should be a neutral comparison outline for the first research stack: manual research, SEO/content tools, newsletter tools, and setup tools.
-It should explain when each category is useful, what to try for free first, and what questions to answer before paying.
+The next monetization-prep assets are neutral support pages for the first research stack and the audience-capture path.
+They explain when each category is useful, what to try for free first, and what questions to answer before paying.

-That page can later become affiliate-ready if applications are approved.
-Until then, it should stay link-clean and trust-first.
+Read the affiliate research stack comparison.
+It can later become affiliate-ready if applications are approved.
+Until then, it stays link-clean and trust-first.